kenkz447/react-restful/README.md

 ### Setup

 To start, you need create `restful` folder at somewhere in your project.
-I perfer prefer under `/src`.
+I prefer place under `/src`.

 ````typescript
 /**